linyzeng/linux-monitor-go/README.md

 create a work directory then set GOPATH : export GOPATH=full-path-work-directory

 ```
-go get github.com/my10c/nagios-plugins-go/check-xxxx
+go get github.com/my10c/linux-monitor-go/xxxx
-with xxxx the name of the check
+with xxxx the name of the check/script
 ```

 that's it